Vijayanth-Reddy-K/Simpletask-Modifications/Individual Functions for Filtering and Grouping.md

 # Helper Functions

 This section lists all those functions that help make understanding Simpletask (ST) easier.
-They are useful in understanding the input fields for in-built functions available from ST, which are listed on: https://github.com/mpcjanssen/simpletask-android/blob/master/src/main/assets/script.en.md.
+They are useful in understanding the input fields for in-built functions available from ST, which are listed [here](https://github.com/mpcjanssen/simpletask-android/blob/master/src/main/assets/script.en.md).
 They can also be used to understand some lua function return values as well.

 ```lua